nenord/dive-sites-front-end/README.md

 Built using Sapper/Svelte

-Deployed via Dokku running on Google Cloud VM.
+Deployed via Dokku running on Digital Ocean VM.

 ## Roadmap
-Add users and login to track who created the app

 Edit sites – only if a user created the site (or user is Admin)